pabonwalt/devops-stupidly-simple/README.md

 1. Install terraform: https://www.terraform.io/downloads

 2. Use terraform to deploy an Ubuntu 22.04 x64 droplet.
-Install Jenkins, Docker commands, Kubectl tools and curl: https://developer.hashicorp.com/terraform/tutorials/applications/digitalocean-provider
+Install JDK, Jenkins, Docker and Kubectl tools: https://developer.hashicorp.com/terraform/tutorials/applications/digitalocean-provider

 3. Use terraform to deploy a DO Kubernetes cluster